VOL. II NUMBER 1 ASSOCIATION NEWSLETTER MAY 1996

 We fly the skies so blue to do what others dare not do.

-You by me and me with you as one who does not fear what others shutter and quake from.
+You by me and me with you as one who does not fear what others shutter

 You are you, but not really you, but we.